mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 abduction and can switch into a combat mode to protect themselves and fend off an attack.
-If abducted, they are programmed to self-destruct, igniting a powerful charge that also detonates their long- duration power packs.
+If abducted, they are programmed to self-destruct, igniting a powerful charge that also detonates their long-duration power packs.

 Body Doubles are illegal or restricted on many worlds, although those who can afford them often have ways